huggingface/blog/vq-diffusion.md

 ##### Autoregressive Models

-It's perhaps more interesting to compare VQ Diffusion to AR models as they more frequently feature transformers making predictions over discrete distributions.
+It's perhaps more interesting to compare VQ-Diffusion to AR models as they more frequently feature transformers making predictions over discrete distributions.
 While transformers have demonstrated success in AR modeling, they still suffer from linear decreases in inference speed for increased image resolution, error accumulation, and directional bias.
-VQ Diffusion improves on all three pain points.
+VQ-Diffusion improves on all three pain points.

 AR image generative models are characterized by factoring the image probability such that each pixel is conditioned on the previous pixels in a raster scan order (left to right, top to bottom) i.e.
 \\( p(x) = \prod_i p(x_i | x_{i-1}, x_{i-2}, ... x_{2}, x_{1}) \\).
 As a result, the models can be trained by directly maximizing the log-likelihood.
 Additionally, AR models which operate on actual pixel (non-latent) values, predict channel values from a discrete multinomial distribution i.e. first the red channel value is sampled from a 256 way softmax, and then the green channel prediction is conditioned on the red channel value.